-SECTION ONE: Board of Contract & Supply Forms 1) Bid Form 1: Cover page/Bidders Blank YES NO 2) Bid Form 2: Certification of Bidder as 2 ^{nd page} YES NO 3) Certificate Regarding Public Records YES NO 4) Forms from the Minority and Women Business Enterprise Program: Based on Bidder Category.
-See forms and instructions pages 1-17. ☐ YES ☐NO If the answer to all questions is "YES" move on to Section TWO.
+ELIGIBILITY: Does the proposer have prior experience operating a successful WIOA youth program?
+If NO, the proposal will be rejected. ☐ YES ☐NO SECTION ONE: Board of Contract & Supply Forms 1) Bid Form 1: Bidders Blank 2) Bid Form 2: Certification of Bidder 3) Bid Form 3: Certificate Regarding Public Records 4) Bid Form 4: Affidavit of City Vendor 5) Forms from the Minority and Women Business Enterprise Program: Based or Bidder Category.
+See forms and instructions at the beginning of the RFP packet.
+SECTION TWO: WSPC Bid Specifications Response Packet (2023 MS Word d & Excel) A. WSPC Cover Page YES NO

 SECTION TWO: WSPC Bid Specifications Response Packet (2023 MS Word & Excel)

-Including

 A. WSPC Cover Page YES NO

 B. Proposal Checklist YES NO

 C. Signed Title Page YES NO

 D. Signed Certifications Form YES NO

 E. Signed ADA Accessibility Information YES NO

 F. Planned Enrollment & Performance Outcomes YES NO

 G. Proposal Narrative Sections numbered 1-4

 1) Proposal Summary YES NO

 Agency Background and Organizational Capacity YES NO

 3) Program Design YES NO

-4) Budget Forms - Excel file provided with the RFP

-Must include all 4 tabs
+4) Budget Forms - Excel file provided with the RFP - Must include both n tabs

-Tab 1 Budget Summary YES NO

-Tab 2 - Program Year Budget YES NO
+Tab 1 - Program Year Budget YES NO

-Tab 3 - Follow-Up Year Budget YES NO

-Tab 4 - Budget Narrative YES NO
+Tab 2 - Budget Narrative YES NO

 Attachments:

 One copy of the past year's organizational audit, including the accompanying YES NO

 financial statements.

 One copy of the agency's cost allocation plan YES NO

 Signed Partner agreements if there are partners in the proposal.
-YES or NA NO
+ES NA NO

-If the answer to all questions is "YES" or "NA" the proposal will be accept read, and scored as described below. ed for consideration,
+If the answer to all questions is "YES" or "NA" the proposal will be accepted ed for consideration,

+read, and scored as described as follows.

-SCORED SECTIONS- Points will be awarded to each proposal as f ollows.
+SCORED SECTIONS- Points will be awarded to each proposal as follows.
 A minimum threshold of 70 points will be required.
-Maximum Points Program Summary (2-page limit) Agency Background and Organizational Capacity 20 3.
-Program Design 60 4.
-Budget: Summary, Program Year, Follow-Up Year, Narrative 20 Federal fiscal management experience is required 100
+Maximum Points Program Summary (2-page limit) Agency Background and Organizational Capacity 20 Program Design 60 Budget Program Year, Narrative 20 Federal fiscal management experience is required 100